 London Gatwick airport responds after campaign group gives 'warning to residents' about airspace changes

-London Gatwick airport ressonds after campaign group gives 'warning to residents' about airspace changes

 and live on Freeview channel 276